BM-Internship-Project/Backend-Team/README.md

+---

 # Money Transfer Application

 ## Overview

 This is a **Money Transfer Application** that allows users to transfer money between accounts, view account balances, and manage favorite recipients.
-The application uses Java Spring Boot for the backend, with Postgres as the database and Redis for caching.
-It is containerized using Docker and deployed on Postmen.
+The application uses Java Spring Boot for the backend, with PostgreSQL as the database, and Redis for caching.
+It is containerized using Docker and deployed on Railway.

 ## Table of Contents